winstxnhdw/rc15-hax/README.md

 git clone --recursive https://github.com/winstxnhdw/rc15-hax.git
 ```

-Build and install the dependencies by executing `requirements.bat`.
+You can now build and install the dependencies by executing `requirements.bat`.
 It is not required to build dnSpy if you do not plan on doing any [development](#Development).

 ## Usage